Summer Session 2017

 for information on how to request a seat in an Honors course.
 Further information is available at the Honors Program office at 186 South College Ave., or 831-1195.

 Information about service-learning for both students and faculty can be found through the Community Engagement Initiative (CEI).
 The Service Learning Scholars Program, which enables students to participate in individual faculty-guided service-learning projects during the summer, is housed in the CEI.
-For further information visit the Community Engagement Initiative site:
+For further information visit the CEI site

 University faculty accept undergraduates as their assistants or junior members of their research teams in the belief that unusually well-motivated students should be given the chance, while they are still beginners, to see and have a part in what is happening at the frontiers of knowledge.